doctorfree/Obsidian-Custom-Discogs/README.md

 3. Open the vault in Obsidian via "Open another vault -> Open folder as vault"
 4. Trust us. :)
 5. When Obsidian opens the settings, verify the "Dataview" plugin is enabled
 6. Done!
-The Obsidian Custom Discogs vault is now available to you in its purest and most useful form!
+The Obsidian Custom Discogs vault is now available to you in its purest and most useful form.

 ## Dataview

 The Obsidian Custom Discogs vault has been curated with metadata allowing queries to be performed using the Obsidian Dataview plugin.
-Sample queries along with the code used to perform them can be viewed in the [Dataview Queries](Dataview_Queries.md) document.
+Sample queries along with the code used to perform them can be viewed in the [Dataview Queries](Dataview_Queries.md) document and the generated Dataview markdown in the `Dataviews` folder.

 Additional visual representations of the Custom Discogs Vault, also based upon Dataview queries, are provided by the [Excalibrain](https://github.com/zsviczian/excalibrain) Obsidian plugin.